MediaArea/MediaConch/DesignIntroduction.md

 Licensed under: Creative Commons CC-BY v4.0

-Summary: This reports serves as a snapshot of MediaArea's research, planning, and design work to develop a implementation checker, tentatively entitled Conch.
+Summary: This report serves as a snapshot of MediaArea's research, planning, and design work to develop a conformance checker, tentatively entitled "Conch".

 <!-- toc -->